apache/iotdb/docs/Development.md

 ## Becoming a committer

-To become a committer, you should first be active on our community so that most of our existing committers recognize you.
+To become a committer, you should first be active in our community so that most of our existing committers recognize you.
 Pushing codes and creating pull requests is just one of committer's rights.
 Moreover, it is committer's duty to help new uesrs on mail list, test new releases and improve documentation.

 ### Contributing by Helping Other Users

-Since IoTDB always attracts new users, it would be great if you can help them by answering questions on the dev@iotdb.apache.org mail list.
+Since Apache IoTDB always attracts new users, it would be great if you can help them by answering questions on the dev@iotdb.apache.org mail list.
 We regard it as a valuable contribution.
 Also, the more questions you answer, the more poeple know you.
 Popularity is one of the necessary conditions to be a committer.

-Contributors should subscribe to our mail list to catch up the latest progress.
+Contributors should subscribe to our mailing list to catch up the latest progress.

 ### Contributing by Testing Releases

-IoTDB's new release is visible to everyone, members of community can vote to accept these releases on the dev@iotdb.apache.org mailing list.
+IoTDB's new release is visible to everyone, members of the community can vote to accept these releases on the dev@iotdb.apache.org mailing list.
 Users of IoTDB will be invited to try out on their workloads and provide feedback on any performance or correctness issues found in the newer release.

 ### Contributing by Reviewing Changes